bangyuanzhu/bangyuanzhu.github.io/_posts/2022-06-25-extended_gcd.md

 author: "Zhu Bangyuan"
 ---

-# Extended Euclidean algorithm 扩展欧几里得算法
+# Extended Euclidean algorithm <br>
+# 扩展欧几里得算法

 My first blog about algorithm :)<br>

-We all know about Euclidean algorithm, or 欧几里得算法，又称辗转相除法.<br>
+We all know about Euclidean algorithm, or 欧几里得算法.<br>

 Its principle is GCD(x,y) == GCD(x,y-x).
 This algorithm is so obvious and it is no need to be proved.<br>

-To increase its effiency, we usually use Binary algorithm 二进制算法, which keeps removing factor 2:<br>
+To increase its effiency, we usually use Binary algorithm, which keeps removing factor 2:<br>

 If x == y, then GCD(x,y), otherwise:<br>